Supporting a Loved One’s Decision to Stop Eating and Drinking Voluntarily

 VSED is a voluntary and legal way of dying that some people may choose when they have a terminal illness or a condition that makes their life very hard.
 VSED involves stopping eating and drinking by mouth, which can lead to a peaceful and natural death in days or weeks.
 VSED is not a suicide or a way of giving up on life, but rather a way of accepting that death is near and choosing to die with dignity and comfort.

 VSED is a personal and serious decision that should be made with the help of doctors, nurses, and loved ones.
 VSED can have various physical, mental, emotional, and spiritual aspects that need to be considered and addressed.
-VSED can also have benefits and challenges for those who choose it and their loved ones.
+VSED can offer benefits and pose challenges for those who choose it and their loved ones.

-If you or your loved one are thinking about VSED or have decided to do VSED, you may need more information and resources to help you with your choice and your process.
+If you or your loved one is considering VSED or has decided to pursue it, you may need more information and resources to support your decision and process.
 You may also need support and guidance from professionals, organizations, and groups that are experienced and knowledgeable about VSED.
 You may also want to read or listen to stories and perspectives from people who have chosen VSED or helped their loved ones with VSED.

 VSED is not for everyone, but it is an option that some people may find suitable and preferable for their end-of-life care.
-VSED is a way of supporting a loved one’s decision to die on their terms and to honor their wishes and values.
-VSED is also a way of supporting yourself and your family as you cope with the loss and the change.
+VSED supports a loved one’s decision to die on their terms and honors their wishes and values.
+It is also a way to help yourself and your family as you cope with the loss and change.
 VSED is a way of saying goodbye with compassion and respect.

 Compassion & Choices – Voluntarily Stop Eating and Drinking (VSED)